woman-signaling-no-with-crossed-arms

 Creating negative sentences is an important skill to have in any language, and one you’ll likely use daily.

 In this post, you’ll find a list of the most important negation words in Spanish along with plenty of examples in context.
-Plus, you’ll learn how to use double, triple and even quadruple negations!
+Plus, you’ll learn how to use Spanish double negatives, as well as triple and even quadruple negatives!

 Let’s get into the art of Spanish negation.